-The total costs are based on a double tent, with a 20% deposit at the time of booking.
+The total costs are based on a double tent, with a 30% deposit at the time of booking.
 Would you rather not share a tent?
 That is of course also possible.
-A single supplement for your private tent is USD 400 extra.
+A single supplement for your private tent will cost USD 400 extra.
 The payment and price is in US dollars because you book directly with WOW safaris which is located in Kenya.

-Day 1: arrival in Nairobi at Four Points Sheraton hotel, first meeting
+Day 1: arrival in Nairobi at the Progressive Park Hotel, first meeting

 Day 8: morning game drive, then transfer to Nairobi, arrival late afternoon

 - transfer on day 1 from the airport to the hotel

 - 2 nights in Nairobi Progressive Park Hotel (bed & breakfast)

 - transfer to and from the Masai Mara (about 275 km one way) with our own cars

 - 5 nights accommodation at Mara Simba Lodge (full board)